andrewheiss/ath-pelican/content/blog_posts/2009-07-19-converting-a-blogger-blog-to-indesign-tagged-text.md

 Title: Import a Blogger Blog to InDesign with Perl
 Excerpt: This Perl script lets you take a backed-up Blogger XML file and convert it to an InDesign Tagged Text file for book layout.
 Category: blog
+Tags:
+  - blogger xml
+  - indesign
-Tags: blogger xml, indesign, indesign tagged text, perl
+  - indesign tagged text
+  - perl
 Slug: converting-a-blogger-blog-to-indesign-tagged-text
 ---